-The 27 structures that are part of the project have a total length of almost 2 kilometres, allowing the continuity of the motorway.
+The 27 structures that are part of the project had a total length of almost 2 kilometres, allowing the continuity of the motorway.
 Likewise, 11 very important junctions were built.

 Conservation of the ecosystem was a key factor during all phases of construction, as was having no impact on the species in the area and the Athabasca River.

-The new construction section has the following characteristics:
+The new construction section had the following characteristics: